'Taylor & Lopez dislike each other - this is real'

 And is Lopez in the right frame of mind to fulfil his ambition of becoming a two-weight world champion?

 "Do I still got it?" the American was captured asking his team after the Martin fight.
-Does he really believe he is on the road to greatness as he - and his outrageously vocal father - likes to exclaim so often?
+Does he really believe he is on the road to greatness as he - and his outrageously vocal father - like to exclaim so often?

 This one could ignite into a firefight and finish early.
-Conversely it could be a fascinating tactical battle between two elite fighters that goes the distance.
+Conversely, it could be a fascinating tactical battle between two elite fighters that goes the distance.

 It is that thing we see so rarely in boxing, a genuine 50-50 fight where anything could happen.

-"Teo's strength is his footwork," says Mayer.
+"Teo's strength is his footwork," adds American Mayer.
 "He's very elusive and he's got a big left hook and a big right hand, he's very strong and you don't want to get caught with that.
-He's can be sneaky, he's got punches coming from all different angles.
+He can be sneaky, he's got punches coming from all different angles.

 "Josh is a discipline fighter - he can box and move and what I like about him best is once he gets on the inside he's going to bang your body.
 He's not just going to pull back out and try and box again, he's going to stay in there and bang with you.

 "He doesn't want to do that too much with Teo.
-But if Josh does what he does, he boxes and moves and he digs to the body and gets that respect from Teo when he can then I think he'll pull off the win."
+But if Josh does what he does, he boxes and moves and he digs to the body and gets that respect from Teo when he can, then I think he'll pull off the win."

-The winner at the Theatre in Madison Square Garden on Saturday will find all sorts of doors opening for lucrative mega-fights down the track.
-Devin Haney.
+The winner at the Theatre in Madison Square Garden on Saturday will find all sorts of doors opening for lucrative mega-fights down the track - namely Devin Haney.
 Ryan Garcia.
 Regis Prograis.
-Terence Crawford.
-Errol Spence.
+Terence Crawford and Errol Spence.

 The possibilities are endless, just as the questions will be for the loser.